uniteeio/Unitee.EventDriven/README.md

 # How to use

-1) Use the package `StackExchang.Redis` to make the `IConnectionMultiplexer` in the DI container.
+1) Use the package `StackExchang.Redis` to make the `IConnectionMultiplexer` available in the DI container.

 ```csharp
 var multiplexer = ConnectionMultiplexer.Connect(builder.Configuration["Redis:ConnectionString"]);